Standard on Rodent Identification

 Krebs O, Schreiner CM, Scott WJ, Bell SM, Robbins DJ, Goetz JA, Alt H, Hawes N, Wolf E, Favor J. Replicated anterior zeugopod (raz): a polydactylous mouse mutant with lowered Shh signaling in the limb bud.
 Development.
 2003; 10:6037–6047

 A) Advantages - Toe clipping can be done at a very early age.
 The tissue can be used for genotyping.
-No anesthesia is needed.
-This seems to cause little or no pain when performed early enough.
-The young react to being removed from their mother, but do not react to the clipping of the toe.
+No anesthesia is required.
+This seems to cause little or no pain when performed at a very early age.

-B) Disadvantages - Toe clipping may not be performed after post-natal day seven.
+B) Disadvantages - Toe clipping may not be performed after seven days of age.
 The young show signs of distress when removed from their mother and siblings.
 This may cause a small amount of pain.
 There is a small possibility of infection.
 A reduction in the number of toes may reduce the ability to grasp objects.

 Short Term Methods